akeneo/pim-api-docs/content/apps/catalogs.md

 :::

 **By default, new catalogs are disabled and only users can enable a catalog.**
-It means that until a user hasn't enabled it, you won't be able to retrieve products for this catalog.
+It means that once a user has enabled it, you won't be able to retrieve products for this catalog.

 <img class="img-responsive in-article" alt="Enable catalog field" src="../img/apps/app-catalog-enable-button.png" style="max-width: 600px;">